dailymotion-oss/octopilot/docs/current-version/content/repos/pull-request.md

 This is the default strategy.
 With this strategy, Octopilot will reset any existing Pull Request from the base branch.

-In details, it will:
+In detail, it will:
 - clone the git repository
 - find a "matching" Pull Request - based on the pre-configured labels.
 If there is a matching Pull Request, it will use the PR's branch.
-Otherwise it will just create a new branch
+Otherwise, it will just create a new branch
 - reset the branch to the base branch - usually `main` or `master`
 - run the [updaters](#updaters)
 - [commit](#commit) the changes and (force) push the commit